DisCoTec/discotec.github.io/2024/README.md

 DisCoTec 2024 will take place in [Groningen, The Netherlands](venue), between June 17-21, 2024, hosted by the [University of Groningen](https://www.rug.nl).

 ## Main Conferences
-DisCoTec gathers conferences that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches.
+DisCoTec gathers conferences that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches:

 * [COORDINATION 2024](coordination) - International Conference on Coordination Models and Languages
 * [DAIS 2024](dais) - International Conference on Distributed Applications and Interoperable Systems
 * [FORTE 2024](forte) - International Conference on Formal Techniques for Distributed Objects, Components, and Systems

-Please visit the pages of each conference for details on topics of interest and submission categories.
+Please visit the pages of each conference for details on topics of interest, paper  categories, and submission links.

 <!--
 ## Proceedings